fastapi/fastapi/typing_doc.md

 # Documentation Metadata in Typing

+## Note: PEP 727

+This is the initial/previous version of [PEP 727](https://peps.python.org/pep-0727/).

+The continuation and evolution of this document and proposal will continue there.

 ## Abstract

 This document proposes a way to complement docstrings to add additional documentation to Python symbols using type annotations with `Annotated` (in class attributes, function and method parameters, return values, and variables).